-- 25. (1) An operator shall ensure that a development well is equipped with a SCSSV that is installed - (a) in the tubing at least 30 metres below the sea floor; and - (b) in the annulus of the well at least 30 metres below the sea floor where gas lift is used and where the wellhead is located above sea level. - (2) Notwithstanding subsection (1) where a development well is located in a zone where permafrost is present in unconsolidated sediments, the operator shall install an SCSSV in the tubing at least 30 metres below the base of the permafrost. - (3) An operator shall not operate a development well unless the specifications, design, installation, operation and testing of each SCSSV installed on the well are in accordance with API Spec 14A Specification for Subsurface Safety Valve Equipment, and the API RP 14B Recommended Practice for Design, Installation, Repair and Operation of Subsurface Safety Valve Systems. - (4) An operator shall ensure that every SCSSV installed in a development well is - (a) pressure tested immediately after installation; and - (b) function tested at least once every 6 months after the test referred to in paragraph (a).

-Wellhead and Christmas tree equipment

-- 26. (1) An operator shall ensure that the wellhead and Christmas tree equipment, including any casing and tubing hangers and sealing devices, are designed, constructed, installed and maintained to withstand - (a) loads imposed in the well including those resulting from pressure and temperature differentials; and - (b) corrosion, erosion and wear. - (2) The operator of a development well exposed to a sour environment shall ensure that the wellhead and Christmas tree equipment are designed and constructed in accordance with,
+Annulus Between Well Tubulars 24.
+An operator shall ensure that a well is not placed in production unless the annulus between the production casing and tubing is (a) effectively isolated from the completion interval; and (b) filled with a fluid of sufficient density to overbalance the formation pressure, except where the well is on gas lift.
+Surface Controlled Subsurface Safety Valves 25.
+(1) Subject to subsection (2), an operator shall ensure that a development well is equipped with a SCSSV that is installed (a) in the tubing at least 30 m below the sea floor; and (b) in the annulus of the well at least 30 m below the sea floor where gas lift is used and where the wellhead is located above sea level.
+(2) Where a development well is located in a zone where permafrost is present in unconsolidated sediments, the operator shall install an SCSSV in the tubing at least 30 m below the base of the permafrost.
+(3) An operator shall not operate a development well unless the specifications, design, installation, operation and testing of each SCSSV installed on the well are in accordance with API Spec 14A Specification for Subsurface Safety Valve Equipment, and the API RP 14B Recommended Practice for Design, Installation, Repair and Operation of Subsurface Safety Valve Systems.
+(4) An operator shall ensure that every SCSSV installed in a development well is - (a) pressure tested forthwith after installation; and - (b) function tested at least once every six months after the test referred to in paragraph (a).
+Wellhead and Christmas Tree Equipment 26.
+(1) An operator shall ensure that the wellhead and christmas tree equipment, including any casing and tubing hangers and sealing devices, are designed, constructed, installed and maintained to withstand (a) loads imposed in the well including those resulting from pressure and temperature differentials; and (b) corrosion, erosion and wear.